learn-co-curriculum/dsc-project-submissions-live/README.md

 # Project Submission & Review (Campus)

-This lesson provides instructions for submitting your End of Phase Projects and explains how your projects will be reviewed.
+## Introduction

+In this lesson, we review the requirements, submission, and review process for the Phase 2 Project.

+## Objectives

+You will be able to:

+* Create project deliverables that meet Flatiron School requirements
+* Submit your project deliverables in Canvas
+* Prepare for your project review

+## Create Your Project Deliverables

+Complete the deliverables for your project, guided by the rubric at the bottom of the main project assignment.
+Below is an overview of the three deliverables

+### GitHub Repository

+Your GitHub repository is the public-facing version of your project that your instructors and potential employers will see - make it as accessible as you can.
+At a minimum, it should contain all your project files and a README.md file that summarizes your project and helps visitors navigate the repository.

+### Jupyter Notebook

+Your Jupyter Notebook is the primary source of information about your analysis.
+At a minimum, it should contain or import all of the code used in your project and walk the reader through your project from start to finish.
+You may choose to use multiple Jupyter Notebooks in your project, but you should have one that provides a full project overview as a point of entry for visitors.

+### Non-Technical Presentation

+Your non-technical presentation is your opportunity to communicate clearly and concisely about your project and it's real-world relevance.
+The target audience should be people with limited technical knowledge who may be interested in leveraging your project.
+We recommend using Google Slides, PowerPoint or Keynote to create your presentation slides.
+You will then present your project to your cohort.

-## Submitting your Project
+## Submit Your Project

 To submit your project in Canvas, you will create and upload PDF versions of three project deliverables.
-You will also submit URLs to your GitHub repository in a separate assignment.
+You will also submit the URL to your GitHub repository in a separate assignment.

 ### Presentation Slides PDF Creation